kcha/psiplot/README.md

 -   **Order**: The ordering of the samples from left to right.
 -   **SampleName**: Name of the sample.
 MUST match sample name in input table.
 -   **SubgroupName (Optional)**: Subgroup name.
 Use for plotting the average PSI of samples belonging to the same subgroup INSTEAD of the individual samples (disable by setting `subg=FALSE`, or using config files without this column).
-See \[Sample subgroups\] for more details.
+See [Subgrouping samples](#subgrouping-samples) for more details.
 -   **GroupName**: Group name.
 Use for plotting the average PSI of samples belonging to the same group (enable by setting `groupmean=TRUE`).
 -   **RColorCode**: An R color specification:
     1.  color name (as specified by `colors()`).